What is Third Party Maintenance?

-But before IT leaders can begin making choices about providers, they need to understand what exactly third party maintenance is and what advantages it offers.
+But before IT leaders can begin making choices about third party maintenance providers, they need to understand what exactly third party maintenance is and what advantages it offers.
 In this post, we will define third party maintenance and provide in-depth information to help the IT community navigate this market.

 Depending on the level of service selected, it can include everything from phone and online technical support to component coverage and replacement, on-site engineering assistance, remote monitoring, operating system support, global multi-vendor support, and even proactive maintenance and cost-management strategies.

 Is it a Legitimate OEM Alternative?

 Many third party maintenance companies define themselves in contrast with the OEM.
 And we would discount as true third party maintenance the various types of hybrid support programs the OEMs control—such as using channel partners to provide maintenance service—as they lack both the independence and advantages of the OEM-alternative market.

 It is fair to say, however, that many aspects of a third party maintenance contract will be familiar to those who have tapped OEM warranties and extended support agreements for component replacements or other forms of assistance.
 Many third party maintenance providers aim to substitute that support with a more affordable and many times higher performing option.

 So yes, third party maintenance is an excellent alternative to the overpriced and frequently restrictive OEM support contracts—as long as prospective clients do the research and select a top provider.